dakom/awsm/README.md

 The reason these are kept separate is that I found the best way is to keep them in completely separate windows.
 The webpack dev server generates its own noise and does weird coloring stuff.

-There could theoretically be different settings for "watch-dev" i.e. to only run `cargo check` etc. but I haven't really needed that yet
+Also, there could theoretically be different settings for "watch-dev" i.e. to only run `cargo check` etc. but I haven't really needed that yet

 Anyway, made sense to keep the steps separate :)

-Sorry `watch-dev` is a bat.
-Could easily be made into `.sh` or whatever.
-Also it's not in npm scripts since it's nice to just double-click it ;)

 3. Edit examples/Cargo.toml to switch between webgl1 and webgl2

 It's changing one character, but you can only test one at a time (since it's a compile-time flag)

+Other apps aren't limited by this - it's just for the examples (not library)

 ## Release